 The District has been able to balance the last four budgets with one-time funding from Coronavirus Aid, Relief, and Economic Security Act (CARES), Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA), and the American Recovery Plan Act (ARP) funds.
-All emergency one-time Federal funding will be expended by June 30, 2024, the end of FY 23/24.
+All emergency one-time Federal funding has been expended as of June 30, 2024, the end of FY 23/24.